The 20 Best Polydactyly Doctors in Italy

 Rome, IT

-Maria Digilio practices in Rome, Italy.
+Maria Digilio practices practicing medicine in Rome, Italy.
 Ms. Digilio is rated as an Advanced expert by MediFind in the treatment of Polydactyly.
-Her top areas of expertise are KBG Syndrome, Kabuki Syndrome, Partial Atrioventricular Canal, and Noonan Syndrome.
+She is also highly rated in 66 other conditions, according to our data.
+Her clinical expertise encompasses KBG Syndrome, Kabuki Syndrome, Partial Atrioventricular Canal, and Noonan Syndrome.

 Advanced in Polydactyly